 The Signs of Invokana DKA

-The FDA report, first issued in December of 2015, warns patients to “pay close attention for any signs of ketoacidosis and seek attention immediately if they experience symptoms.”
+The 2015 FDA warning tells patients to “pay close attention for any signs of ketoacidosis and seek attention immediately if they experience symptoms.”
 These symptoms may include difficulty breathing, nausea, vomiting, abdominal pain, confusion, and unusual fatigue or sleepiness.
-While type II diabetes carries with it many health concerns, diabetic ketoacidosis is rare.
-In fact, DKA is usually associated with Type I diabetes, meaning type II patients suffering from the side effects of Invokana face the complications of a completely different form of the diabetic condition.
+While type 2 diabetes can cause severe health complications, DKA is rare.
+In fact, DKA is usually associated with Type I diabetes, meaning type 2 patients suffering from the side effects of Invokana face the complications of a completely different form of the diabetic condition.

-Several Invokana injury claims have been filed as a result of complications related to Invokana and other SGLT2 drugs.
+Hundreds of Invokana DKA injury claims are now underway.
 This past December, an Alabama woman sued the makers of Invokana, Janssen Pharmaceuticals, claiming the company withheld information about the full risks associated with taking the drug.
-According to the suit, Janssen, a subsidiary of Johnson and Johnson, concealed information about the dangers of Invokana, and after only a short time on the drug, the plaintiff, Luana Collie, developed diabetic ketoacidosis.
-According to Birmingham, Alabama’s WSFA news, Ms. Collie is only one of fifty patients who reported renal impairment and kidney failure after taking Invokana— all within one year of the drug’s introduction on the market.
+According to the suit, Janssen, a subsidiary of Johnson & Johnson, concealed information about Invokana’s risks.
+A short time after starting the drug, the plaintiff, Luana Collie, developed Invokana DKA.

 If you are interested in finding out if you may be able to file an Invokana claim, fill out our free case review today.